 Coffee Architects has become a hub of Leamington Spa, renowned for its food, drinks and atmosphere.
 So much so, you will see queues streaming down the pavement even before the doors open at 8am.
 From families to students, everyone loves Coffee Architects and revel in the buzz surrounding the infamous brunch spot.

 Founder, ‘Mum Cook’ and self- confessed ‘feeder’, Sam relishes in the fact that customers eat like they would at her kitchen table.
 She emphasised she is not a chef or has any official training, but is fuelled by her Mediterranean background, love of good food and being able to cook on a budget in large batches.

 Sam’s interest in vegan food was first ignited by her son and close friend, whose vegan diets meant they were continually limited when eating out.
-It seemed ‘vegan’ only translated as ‘salads’.
+It seemed ‘vegan’ only translated as ‘salad’.
 This frustrated Sam who now strives to change the constant ‘can’ts’ and restrictions faced by vegan diners to ‘cans’ and new dietary freedom.
-Not to mention, on top of the bland food offered they were charged extra for any alternatives available.
+Not to mention, on top of the bland food offered they were often charged extra for any plant-based alternatives available.
 This is something Sam strongly disagrees with, hence why there is no cross charging at Coffee Architect much to my delight.

 Not vegan herself at the time, Sam’s vegan cooking at home enabled her to experiment and develop her culinary skills.
 Now clearly evident in Coffee Architect’s vegan food.

 I don’t know how she does it: a women on a mission.
 During the midst of their busiest time, Sam and the team were graced by a surprise inspection.
 However, you couldn’t even tell, food continued to flow and a calmness was maintained within the chaotic moment.

 “Health from the inside out”